loysz/CTF-Tools/README.md

 ## Zip File Cracking

-- [bkcrack](https://github.com/kimci86/bkcrack) - A tool for cracking compressed files such as zip files, offering functionality beyond tools in Kali Linux.
+- [bkcrack](https://github.com/kimci86/bkcrack) - A powerful tool for cracking compressed files such as zip files, offering functionality beyond tools in Kali Linux.

 ## HackerGPT

 - [HackerGPT](https://www.hackergpt.chat/) - A powerful tool for hackers, but free users may have usage restrictions and need to wait for three hours before using it.

-Feel free to explore these tools and resources to enhance your skills in cybersecurity and CTF challenges.
-Happy hacking!

 ## License